Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Their rabbi, and some relatives, assured his mother he’d return to Hasidism.
 “They said that I went crazy,” he said, “and that I would be back.”

-Fishman knows there are other groups, such as the Amish, with very insular communities.
+Fishman knows there are other groups, such as the Amish, whose social structure is built around very insular communities.

 “But the Amish are on farms, they live isolated,” he said.
 “We are living like this right in the middle of New York City.
 We’re in the middle of New York City and we don’t know other cultures, other people.
 My Hasidic friends don’t know English.”